Why join ALPSP? (pdf)

 All publisher members (both Full and Associate) are eligible to include their journals in the ALPSP Learned Journals Collection (ALJC).
 This is an ALPSP initiative whereby smaller publishers work together to sell a combined package of their journals, thus enabling them to compete for library funds with the 'Big Deals' offered by many of the larger publishers.

 The ALJC is managed in partnership with Swets, one of the world's leading subscription services company.
-In 2014 it will consist of 657 titles from 40 publishers with nine discipline-specific subsets available in Archaeology & History, Law, Life Sciences, Linguistics & Arts, Medicine, Religion & Philosophy, Science, Social Sciences and Technology.
+In 2015 it will consist of more than 400 titles from 39 publishers with nine discipline-specific subsets available in Archaeology & History, Law, Life Sciences, Linguistics & Arts, Medicine, Religion & Philosophy, Science, Social Sciences and Technology.

 ALPSP Alert newsletter